Narazeni

 Narazeni (Georgian and ნარაზენი) is a village in the Zugdidi Municipality of Samegrelo-Zemo Svaneti region of western Georgia.
 It is situated 17 km east of the city Zugdidi.

 History

 The village was on the transit route in the Silk Road period.

 During the Soviet period, Narazeni was a farming village.
 There were tea plantations, fruit gardens, and mandarine plantations.

 Presently, the head of the village is Nana Janjgava (2015-).

 Geography

 The village is partly mountainous.
 The Chanistskali River flows through the village.

 Population

 As of 2014, the village has a population of 2,345.

-Narazeni residents speak Mengrelian, Georgian, Russian and a little bit English.
+Narazeni residents speak Megrelian, Georgian, Russian and a little bit English.

 Facilities

 In the village there are three schools, a kindergarten, ambulance, police, and a few shops.
 During the Soviet period a newspaper in the Megrelian language called "Narazenish Chai" was published in the village.

 Notable citizens

 Eleonora Archaia - (b.
 1967) is a Georgian politician and Businesswoman, who is a member of Kutaisi City Assembly.